drewberra/LEGALMATIONSample/README.md

 work on Ubuntu 18.04.
 This application should work on other systems if the libraries are all installed properly, but it needs to be run an at least python 3.6 as it was not tested using any previous versions.

-Once everything is properly installed, run `python3.6 main.py` from within your virtual environment to launch the application.
+Once inside the virtualenv and everything is properly installed, run `python3.6 main.py` to launch the application.
 You can then view and interact with the html interface that I created by going to http://127.0.0.1:5000/.
-This should also be displayed in your terminal when the program is running.
+This link will also be displayed in your terminal when the program is running.
 From here you will be able to upload .xml files which will be properly parsed and subsequently stored.
 The parsed information will be stored in two places, it will be stored in a .txt file that is used to display the information in an easy to understand table that can be accessed by clicking the `query` button on the homepage.
 Once on the query page